Rivenception/CSC543-Nim-Game/README.md

 - Turns are counted and displayed on the page
 - Button to submit the card selection and pass the turn
 - An option to bring up an element with instructions
-    - A video/gif demo of how to play, to be included with instructions
 - A reset game button
 - A front-end script to manage the page
 - A separate module to manage the game state, could be front or back end